Mix 94.5: Ratings

 In 2006, in the second radio ratings survey of the year, Mix94.5 topped the survey as the most popular per-capita station in Australia.
-Mix94.5 attracted 18.1% of listeners whilst other radio stations across Australia such as Sydney's 2GB, Melbourne's 3AW, Brisbane's FM104 MMM and Adelaide's Mix102.3 achieved between 13 and 16.5% of listeners.

 Mix94.5 remained the most highly rated radio station in Perth for 12 and a half years, from 1999 to 2012.
 This dominant period culminated in the station winning its 100th consecutive radio ratings survey in May 2012.

-Mix94.5 proved its dominance again within Perth in 2013 as it topped a number of categories in the first radio ratings survey of the year.
+In 2013, Mix94.5 proved its dominance again as it topped a number of categories in the first radio ratings survey of the year.
 It managed to knock off ABC's local Perth radio station as the No.1 breakfast radio station and also topped the drive time category, beating 92.9.